pulumi/examples/azure-nextgen-go-appservice-docker/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure App Service with SQL Database and Application Insights
+# Azure App Service Running Docker Containers on Linux

-Starting point for building web application hosted in Azure App Service.
+Starting point for building web application hosted in Azure App Service from Docker images.

-Provisions Azure SQL Database and Azure Application Insights to be used in combination with App Service.
+The example shows two scenarios:

+- Deploying an existing image from Docker Hub
+- Deploying a new custom registry in Azure Container Registry, building a custom Docker image, and running the image from the custom registry

 ## Running the App

 1. Create a new stack:

     ```
-    $ pulumi stack init azure-appservice
+    $ pulumi stack init dev
     ```

 1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step):